When we got up this morning, I was pleasantly surprised by temps just

 |

-A couple hundred more yards I come to a fork in the trail, I follow the
+Still on the ORT, I come to a fork in the trail and follow the

 right fork which of course is the wrong choice.